-The Clown Loach (or Tiger Botia) is one of the most popular aquarium fish due to their distinct colors and playful behavior.
+The Clown Loach (or Tiger Botia) is one of the most popular aquarium fish due to its distinct colors and playful behavior.

-This fish is sure to liven up any aquarium and put a smile on the face of both beginner and experienced fish keepers alike.
+This fish is sure to liven up any aquarium and put a smile on the face of both beginners and experienced fishkeepers alike.

 We cover all the essentials from setting up your aquarium, what to feed them, tank mates and much more.

 |Color Form:||Orange with black bars|

 This species was first described in 1852 by Dr. Pieter Bleeker when it was given the name Cobitis macracanthus.
 Since their discovery, Clown Loaches have been renamed twice.

 In 1989 it was changed to Botia macracanthus and in 2004 Dr. Maurice Kottelat’s work led to this fish being given its own genus (Chromobotia) and being renamed Chromobotia macracanthus.

 The Clown Loach is a tropical freshwater fish species of the family Botiidae.
 They are native to the Indonesian islands of Borneo and Sumatra.

 They live in the flowing rivers for most of the year and at the start of the monsoon season retreat further upstream and inhabit smaller streams that are full of plant life to spawn and give rise to the next generation of these intriguing fish.